|Film Title/Year and Description|

 Then, after he gained consciousness, he stalked and terrorized her with a huge erect, phallic-like power drill the size of a jackhammer.
 The giant whirring bit of the drill came down between the killer's legs in a symbolic pose.
 It penetrated through her supine body and into the floor.
 It emerged from a hole in the ceiling in the room a floor below.
 Blood tricked down through the opening.
 Scully arrived too late to save Gloria from being murdered, when he was delayed by an attack from a vicious dog (it was later revealed to be "Sam's" dog) in the apartment below.

-[Note: As it turned out in the film's plot twist, Sam was actually Gloria's husband Alexander Revelle.
+[Note: As it turned out in the film's plot twist, Sam was actually Gloria's abusive, disgruntled (and separated) husband Alexander Revelle.
 "Sam" had hired porn actress Holly Body (Melanie Griffith) to dance provocatively topless each night in the adjacent apartment, posing as a "body double" for Gloria and wearing a dark wig.
 "Sam" had set up Jake to witness the murder committed by the "Indian" ("Sam" in latex face-makeup) to avoid suspicion on himself and to provide an alibi.
 Scully recognized the dance moves of Gloria mirrored in Holly's X-rated video and entered her porn-film-making world to find that there was a link between Holly and Gloria's murder.]

 Crimes of Passion (1984)